cideM/fbrs/content/resume.md

 ## Skills

 - Work with it every day: **Go, Docker, Kubernetes, Javascript, GraphQL**
-- Could jump in and quickly get up to speed: Haskell, Lua, Nix
+- Could jump in and quickly get up to speed: Haskell, Lua, Nix, Typescript
 - Some familiarity: Rust, Clojure, Purescript

 ## Experience